-We use the term ‘cookies’ in this policy to refer to all files that help us recognise your device when you visit one of our websites and to distinguish you from other users.
+We use the term ‘cookies’ in this policy to refer to all files that help us recognize your device when you visit one of our websites and to distinguish you from other users.
 These cookies can be small text files that are downloaded to the browser of an internet-enabled device – such as your computer, smartphone or tablet – or they can be web beacons/pixels that are stored locally on your device.
-Cookies can also be placed when you open emails from us that contain images, or you visit third party websites that send us information.
+Cookies can also be placed when you open emails from us that contain images, or you visit third-party websites that send us information.

 Some cookies are strictly necessary to enable our website’s technical features.
-Other cookies are useful, for example they allow us to recognise your device when you browse our websites and then store and manage your preferences.
+Other cookies are useful, for example, they allow us to recognize your device when you browse our websites and then store and manage your preferences.
 This enables us to provide you with a better website experience.
 They also enable us to collect statistics and user data, so that we can improve our websites and emails.
 This helps us to deliver targeted advertising.

 - Strictly necessary

-These cookies enable functions which are necessary for the website’s intended operation.
-They typically provide you with services you request, such as logging in, setting your privacy preferences, or filling in forms.
+These cookies enable functions, which are necessary for the website’s intended operation.
+They typically provide you with services you request, such as logging in, setting your privacy preferences or filling in forms.
 User consent is not required for the use of strictly necessary cookies, and their use cannot be disabled using the functionality of this website.
 See the “How can I manage cookies?” section below to understand how to disable cookies in your browser.

 These cookies collect information about how often you visit and how you use our websites.
 For instance, we collect information about which pages visitors go to most, or where error messages appear.
-This aggregated and anonymous information is used to optimise content and improve our website.
+This aggregated and anonymous information is used to optimize content and improve our website.
 If you don’t allow these cookies we won’t know when you have visited our website and won’t be able to monitor its performance.

 These cookies allow our websites to remember information such as your log-in details, language preference, or geographic region.
-This information is used to provide a more personalised experience and to make the website easier to use.
+This information is used to provide a more personalized experience and to make the website easier to use.
 If you don’t allow these cookies, then some or all features may not function.
 In some cases, if you choose to interact with a feature after you have chosen to disable functional cookies, they can be reactivated.